Matthew Pittinsky: Parchment

 While at Blackboard, Pittinsky became interested in creating a company to help users manage academic credentials.
 He was later introduced to Docufide, a company founded in 2003 that specialized in the online transfer of academic transcripts from high schools to colleges and universities.

 In January 2011, Pittinsky invested in Docufide and was hired as the company's CEO.
 In April 2011, the company rebranded as Parchment and Pittinsky helped launch Parchment.com, the company's consumer site, later that year.

 Under Pittinsky's leadership, the platform has grown from 800,000 users in 2011 to approximately 1.6 million users in 2014.
-He has led the company through three rounds of financing which, as of March 2014, have brought in a total of $45 million in investments.
+He has led the company through multiple rounds of financing which, as of 2020, have brought in a total of $66 million in investments.
 He has also helped expand Parchment's services to allow users to store and transfer transcripts, use academic data such as test scores and GPA to find matching institutions, and determine their likelihood of acceptance.